denislobb/surf_comp_timer/README.md

 # surf_comp_timer
-Application was written to run as the countdown timer for a surf competition.
+This is a countdown timer app developed for running a surfing competition.

 The app is written in python 3 and tkinter.

-App dependencies are listed in the "requirements.txt" file ... there is only one dependency - "just_playback" which will need to be installed.
+Dependencies: "just_playback" - included in "requirements.txt".

+The app:
+ .
+Plays an "event-start" sound file once the "Start" button is pressed, it then
+ .
+Plays a "event-warning" sound file when the time reaches the warning time, and
-The app starts an "event-start" sound file when the "Start" button is pressed and plays a "warning" sound when the time reaches the warning time and plays a "ending" sound to signify the end of the event.
+ .
+Plays an "event-ending" sound file once the countdown reaches zero time remaining to signify the end of the event.

-Initial app configuration settings are stored in "config.ini" file.
-Mechansim to change some of these settings are provided within the app.
+Configuration settings are stored in the "config.ini" file.
 All parameters can be changed by editing the "config.ini" file.
+The app provides a mechanism to change a subset of these settings.

-The app supports all types of sound files but they must be saved under the 'audio' folder.
+The app supports all types of sound files, but they must be saved within the 'audio' folder.